AIS (Account Information Services)

 An Open API or Public API is a free-to-use, publicly available application programming interface (API) that provides developers with programmatic access to a proprietary software application.

 Founded in 2017, the P20 will bring together 20 leaders in the payments industry, plus UK and US government officials and regulators to promote growth of the industry globally.

 Born out of the original Payment Services Directive (PSD), a Payment Institution is a special form of payment service provider.
 It offers services including payment processing, foreign exchange and money remittance.

 An online service which accesses a PSU’s account to initiate the transfer of funds on their behalf with the user’s consent and authentication.
 Alternative payment methods commonly called push & pull payments.

 PISP (Payment Initiation Service Provider)

-A type of TPP offering a service that allows initiation of payments without the customer needing to directly access their FI account or use a debit or credit card.
+A type of TPP offering a service that allows initiation of payments without the customer needing to directly access their account or use a debit or credit card.

 Provides the necessary legal platform and changes to the payments framework in order to better serve the needs of an effective European payments market, fully contributing to a payments environment which nurtures competition, innovation and security to the benefits of all stakeholders and consumers in particular.

 PSD2 Exemptions (Exemptions (PSD2 context))